AathreyaG/reactai-starter/user-story.md

 ---

-### **Title: Search and Edit Catalog Entries**###
+### **Title: Search and Edit Catalog Items**###

-User Role: As a Catalog Manager, I want to search and edit catalog entries so that I can update product information efficiently.
+User Role: As a Catalog Manager, I want to search and edit catalog items to keep the catalog data accurate and up-to-date.

 Functional Description:

-The system should allow users to search catalog entries using filters and edit selected entries.
-This enhances data accuracy and facilitates easy updates.
+The system should allow users to search for catalog items by various attributes and edit existing entries.
+The edits should be saved to the PostgreSQL database, ensuring data is current and correct.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog search page
+GIVEN I am on the catalog management page

-WHEN I enter search criteria and submit the search
-THEN the system should display a list of matching entries

-WHEN I select an entry and edit its details
+WHEN I search for a product and edit its details

-THEN the system should update the entry in the database
+THEN the system should update the product information in the database

 **Acceptance Criteria**:

-- The search functionality must support filters like NSN, common name, and description.
+- Users must be able to search products by NSN, common name, and other relevant fields.
+- Users must be able to edit product details and save changes.
-- Edits should be reflected in the database immediately.
+- Changes must reflect in the database immediately.
-- User feedback (success/failure messages) must be provided for edits.
-- Changes must be logged for audit purposes.
+- Search results should be paginated for better performance.

-Story Points: 8 (Higher complexity)
+Story Points: 8 (High complexity)

 **Impact Analysis**:

 Backend Implications:

+- Implement search logic in API to query PostgreSQL.
-- Create API endpoints for search and update operations.
+- Create CRUD endpoints for updating product details.
-- Implement search filters using Sequelize.
-- Ensure data consistency and integrity during edits.
+- Ensure data integrity and version control during edits.
-- Log changes to AWS CloudWatch for auditing.

 Frontend Implications:

-- Implement a search form with filter options using React.
+- Build a search interface with filters using React.
-- Display search results in a table with pagination.
-- Implement an edit form with validation for entry updates.
+- Implement edit functionality with form validation.
+- Display confirmation messages upon successful edits.

 **Development Subtasks**:

-- Frontend: Build the search form and results table.
+- Frontend: Build the search interface with filters.
-- Frontend: Build the edit form with validation.
+- Frontend: Implement editing form with validation.
-- Backend: Create API endpoints for search and update.
+- Backend: Develop search API querying PostgreSQL.
-- Backend: Implement logging for changes.
+- Backend: Create endpoints for updating product data.

 **Testing Subtasks**:

-- Test search with various filters.
+- Test search functionality with different queries.
-- Test editing entries with valid/invalid data.
+- Test editing product details and saving changes.
-- Test response time and data consistency.
+- Validate data integrity after edits.
+- Test pagination for large result sets.
-- Perform security testing on search and edit operations.
+- Perform security tests (unauthorized access, data leaks).

 ---

-### **Title: Download Catalog Data**###
+### **Title: Download Catalog as CSV**###

-User Role: As a Catalog Manager, I want to download catalog data so that I can analyze or archive it offline.
+User Role: As a Catalog Manager, I want to download the catalog as a CSV file for offline use and sharing with stakeholders.

 Functional Description:

-The system should allow users to download the entire catalog or filtered entries in CSV format.
-This facilitates offline analysis and record keeping.
+The system should allow users to download the entire catalog or selected items as a CSV file.
+This feature will facilitate offline access to catalog data and sharing with external parties.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog page
+GIVEN I am on the catalog management page

-WHEN I click the "Download" button
+WHEN I click on the "Download CSV" button

-THEN the system should generate a CSV file of the catalog data for download
+THEN the system should generate and download the CSV file containing the selected catalog data

 **Acceptance Criteria**:

-- The download feature must support exporting all data or filtered data.
+- Users must be able to download the entire catalog or filtered results.
-- The CSV file should be well-formatted and include all relevant fields.
+- The CSV file should include all relevant fields.
-- User feedback must be provided upon download initiation and completion.
+- Download should be initiated quickly and reliably.
-- Download logs must be stored in AWS CloudWatch.
+- Logs of download actions must be stored in AWS CloudWatch.

 Story Points: 3 (Low complexity)